background

 How to Calculate Working Capital

-In financial accounting, working capital is a specific subset of balance sheet items, and calculated by subtracting current liabilities from current assets.
+In financial accounting, working capital is a specific subset of balance sheet items and is calculated by subtracting current liabilities from current assets.

-Working capital is a fundamental part of financial management, which is directly tied to a company’s operational efficiency and long-term viability.
+Working capital is a core component of effective financial management, which is directly tied to a company’s operational efficiency and long-term viability.

-• Current Assets ➝ Current assets are those that can be converted into cash within one year (<12 months), such as cash and cash equivalents, marketable securities, short-term investments, accounts receivable, inventory, and prepaid expenses.
+• Current Assets ➝ Current assets can be converted into cash within one year (<12 months), such as cash and cash equivalents, marketable securities, short-term investments, accounts receivable, inventory, and prepaid expenses.

-The working capital line items—or operating assets and operating liabilities—are used to fund a company’s day-to-day operations and fulfill short-term obligations.
+The working capital of a company—the difference between operating assets and operating liabilities—is used to fund day-to-day operations and meet short-term obligations.

-By comparing the current assets of a particular company to its current liabilities, the working capital metric is comparing the resources with positive economic value to its short-term obligations.
+Generally speaking, the working capital metric is a form of comparative analysis where a company’s resources with positive economic value are compared to its short-term obligations.

-In the event of any unexpected occurrence that disrupts the workflow cycle, such as the unanticipated need to produce more inventory in excess of the originally planned amount—or the delay in the issuance of an owed payment of invoices beyond 30 days—an increase in working capital can be mandatory to sustain its operating activities.
+In the event of any unexpected occurrence that disrupts the workflow cycle, such as the unanticipated need to produce more inventory in excess of the original plan—or the delay in the issuance of an owed payment of invoices beyond 30 days—an increase in working capital can be required to sustain its operating activities.

 Working Capital Formula

-The formula to calculate working capital—at its simplest—is equal to the difference between current assets and current liabilities.
+The formula to calculate working capital—at its simplest—equals the difference between current assets and current liabilities.

 Working Capital = Current Assets Current Liabilities